BradleyA/pi-display/scrollphat/README.md

 still a lot of work to include blinkt . . .but it has been working for 9 months

 ## Install
 To install, change to the location you want to download the scripts.
 Use git to pull or clone these scripts into the directory.
-If you do not have git then enter; "sudo apt-get install git".
+If you do not have git then enter; "sudo apt-get install git" if using Ubuntu.
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/pi-display
     cd pi-display/scrollphat